 The algebraic connectivity of a connected undirected graph is the second smallest eigenvalue of its Laplacian matrix.

-The data key used to determine the weight of each edge.
+weight (object, optional (default: None)) – The data key used to determine the weight of each edge.
 If None, then each edge has unit weight.
-Default value: None.

-Whether the normalized Laplacian matrix is used.
-Default value: False.
+normalized (bool, optional (default: False)) – Whether the normalized Laplacian matrix is used.

-Tolerance of relative residual in eigenvalue computation.
-Default value: 1e-8.
+tol (float, optional (default: 1e-8)) – Tolerance of relative residual in eigenvalue computation.

-Method of eigenvalue computation.
-It should be one of ‘tracemin’ (TraceMIN), ‘lanczos’ (Lanczos iteration) and ‘lobpcg’ (LOBPCG).
-Default value: ‘tracemin’.
+method (string, optional (default: ‘tracemin_pcg’)) – Method of eigenvalue computation.
+It must be one of the tracemin options shown below (TraceMIN), ‘lanczos’ (Lanczos iteration) or ‘lobpcg’ (LOBPCG).

 The TraceMIN algorithm uses a linear system solver.
 The following values allow specifying the solver to be used.